bryanmylee/bryanmylee.github.io/src/routes/projects/svelte-previous.md

   <LanguageList {tech} class="flex min-h-12"/>

   <div class="px-3 py-1 card leading-8">
-    This project was written in <strong>Typescript</strong>, as I truly enjoy the powerful type system.
-It also gave me another chance to brush up on my understanding of <strong>Svelte</strong> and the Svelte Stores state management functionality.
+    This project was written in **Typescript**, as I truly enjoy the powerful type system.
+It also gave me another chance to brush up on my understanding of **Svelte** and the Svelte Stores state management functionality.
   </div>

   <div class="px-3 py-1 card leading-8">